 Dental veneers are a potential solution to achieve the look you desire.
-They are a popular choice for those with a misshaped teeth or a gap between teeth.
-They can also help the discoulered teeth which cannot be restored by cleaning or bleaching.
+They are a popular choice for those with a misshaped teeth or a gap between natural teeth.
+They can also help the discolored teeth which cannot be restored by cleaning or bleaching.

 What is dental veneer?

-- When your teeth are stained and can’t be whitened by bleaching veneer can help to hide the stains.
+- Discoloration: When your teeth are stained or discolored and can’t be whitened by bleaching

-- Chipped or worn teeth: When you have a tooth which is worn veneer is the best possible treatment to correct it.
+- Chipped or worn outteeth: When a tooth has worn out, veneer is the best possible treatment to correct it.

 - Uneven spaces or a large gap between the upper front teeth: In such cases placing a veneer will help to make the teeth appear aesthetically good.

-Preparation To prepare a tooth for a veneer, your dentist will remove as little amount as required to place the veneer.
+For the veneer procedure, your dentist will remove as little amount as required to place the veneer.
 This is amount almost equivalent to the thickness of the veneer to be added to the tooth surface.
-Before trimming the tooth enamel, you and your dentist have to discuss if you have the necessary of numbing the surrounding area.

 Next, your dentist will make an impression of your tooth.
-Then this impression will be sent to the laboratory where the veneer will be made.
-Generally, it may take two weeks to place the final veneer.
-Generally, they will place temporary dental veneers.
+Then this impression will be sent to the laboratory where the veneer teeth will be custom made.
+It may take two weeks to place the final veneer.
+Generally, they will place temporary veneers first.

-Bonding: Before cementing a permanent veneer the dentist will temporarily place it on your tooth to check its fit and color.
+Before cementing a permanent veneer teeth the dentist will temporarily place it on your tooth to check its fit and color.
 The veneer will repeatedly be removed and trimmed as needed to achieve the proper fit.
-The colour of the veneer shade can be balanced with the shade the shade of cement to be used.
-Next, to prepare your tooth to get the veneer, your tooth will be cleaned, and polished.
-This procedure roughens the tooth to allow for a strong bonding process.
-A special cement is applied to the veneer then placed to the tooth.
+The color of the veneer shade can be balanced with the shade of cement to be used.
+Next, the cement is applied to the veneer, which is then placed on the tooth.